dmharoon/dmharoon.github.io/_news/announcement_11.md

 related_posts: false
 ---

-Our paper <a href="">Differentiable Cluster Graph Neural Network</a> is accepted at Differentiable Almost Everything Workshop <a href="https://differentiable.xyz">in ICML 2024</a>.
+Our paper <a href="https://arxiv.org/abs/2405.16185v1">Differentiable Cluster Graph Neural Network</a> is accepted at Differentiable Almost Everything Workshop <a href="https://differentiable.xyz">in ICML 2024</a>.